-Fire tax bills are mailed out at the end of June, in any given year.
+Fire tax bills are mailed at the end of June, in any given year.

 When are tax payments due?

 Fire taxes are due in one installment.
 Payment is due on or before the first business day in the month of August.
-After this time, the payment will become delinquent and is subject to interest at the rate of 1.5% per month from the due date, in addition to a tax lien of $24.
+As required by law, payments made after this date will become delinquent and will incur 3% interest, representing two months delinquency (July and August), in addition to a tax lien of $24.
 The minimum interest charge is $2.00.
 Returned checks are subject to a charge of $34.